Flag of Nazi Germany

-The flag of Nazi Germany, officially called the Reich and National Flag (Reichs- und Nationalflagge), and also known as the Nazi flag or swastika flag (Hakenkreuzflagge – lit. 'flag with a hooked cross') featured a red background with a black swastika on a white disk.
+The flag of Nazi Germany, officially called the Reich and National Flag (Reichs- und Nationalflagge), and also known as the Nazi flag or swastika flag (Hakenkreuzflagge), featured a red background with a black swastika in a white circle.
 This flag came into use initially as the banner of the National Socialist German Workers' Party (NSDAP), commonly known as the Nazi Party, after its foundation in 1920.
 Shortly after the appointment of Adolf Hitler as Chancellor in 1933, this flag was adopted as mandatory for use, while the national one was the black-white-red triband of the German Empire.
 One year after the death of President Paul von Hindenburg, this arrangement ended.
 The Nazis banned usage of the imperial tricolour, labelling it as "reactionary", and made their party flag the national flag of Germany as a part of the Nuremberg Laws in 1935, which it remained until the end of World War II and the fall of the Third Reich.

 History

 Origins

-The design of the Nazi flag was introduced by Hitler as the party flag in mid-1920, roughly a year before (29 July 1921) he became his political party's leader: a flag with a red background, a white disk and a black swastika in the middle.
+The design of the Nazi flag was introduced by Hitler as the party flag in mid-1920, roughly a year before (29 July 1921) he became his political party's leader: a flag with a red background, a white circle and a black swastika in the middle.
 The flag was designed by Hitler himself, as described in his book Mein Kampf, in which he explained the process by which the Nazi flag design was created, after having presented several proposals:

 "I myself, meanwhile, after innumerable attempts, had laid down a final form; a flag with a red background, a white disk, and a black swastika in the middle.
 After long trials I also found a definite proportion between the size of the flag and the size of the white disk, as well as the shape and thickness of the swastika.